history buffer

 Expand to see the phase-by-phase operator sequence for this tab.

-Build the short-lived AWS landing zone, prove the host is healthy, and stage the app there before the VCF side is touched.
+Build the short-lived AWS landing zone, verify the host, and warm the failover page there before the VCF side is drained.

 Guided failover playback.
 Raw commands and response blocks advance automatically.